-These healthy mashed sweet potatoes are filled with flavours of maple and coconut milk, and topped with crunchy chopped pecans.
-Packed full of vitamin C and A, it makes the perfect healthy and comforting side dish for those chilly autumn days! {gluten-free, paleo & vegan}
+These healthy vegan mashed sweet potatoes are filled with maple and creamy coconut milk, and topped with crunchy chopped pecans.
+Packed with nutrients, fiber, and lots of cozy fall flavor, it’s the perfect crowd-pleasing side side for Thanksgiving and beyond! {Gluten-free, paleo & vegan}

 Table of Contents